sina5/Enron-Emails/README.md

 ## Running the tests

-This project includes "enron_mail.ipynb" notebook that includes the codes and documentation of exploring the dataset.
+The main script is "enron_mail.ipynb" notebook that includes the codes and documentation of exploring the dataset.

 ## Authors